 Oak Leaf Pottery’s story begins in the forest: A fiddlehead fern; a moss-covered stump; the amber leaves of autumn.
 This was the recipe that captivated Allison Gross on her tree-covered hikes in the Appalachian Mountains and summers in Nova Scotia.

 Today, her pots are made on the grounds that crafting something by hand and connecting it to nature is essential to life.
-Allison is a full-time potter creating her wheel-thrown and handbuilt Rusticware inside her home studio in the Upstate of South Carolina while raising her 10-month-old son, Levi, with her husband, Daniel.
+Allison is a full-time potter creating her wheel-thrown and handbuilt Rusticware inside her home studio in the Upstate of South Carolina while raising her 2-year-old son, Levi, with her husband, Daniel.

 Her functional wares – cups, plates, platters, bowls and colanders – along with vases, jewelry, fairy houses and other pieces for decor, feature partial glazing with earth tones and deep blues and rustic stains to emphasize the natural, earthy feel of the clay.
 Most pieces have textures and carvings that always reflect imagery from nature.
 The surface treatment on the clay bodies often give the illusion that the wares are made from wood, rather than clay.